supraja25102004/DATA-PIPELINE-DEVELOPMENT/README.md

 # ETL PIPELINE OVERVIEW:

+the ETL (Extract, Transform, Load) process commonly used in data preprocessing for machine learning projects.
+It takes a raw dataset in CSV format, cleans and transforms it using Scikit- learn pipelines, and saves a ready-to-use dataset for model training.

 Extract: Get data from one or more sources (CSV, database, API).

 Transform: Clean, filter, or enrich the data.